nesevis/exhaust/docs/reduction-planning.md

 # Reduction Planning: Structural Prediction and Validation

+## Why Composition, Not Tactics

+The 20 existing encoders are hand-crafted tactics — each one embeds both a search strategy (binary search, exhaustive enumeration, lockstep redistribution) and the structural context where it applies (leaf values, branch selectors, container spans, sibling pairs).
+When a new generator shape exposes a reduction gap, the response is a round trip to the library maintainer: diagnose the gap, design a new encoder, implement it, add an `EncoderName` case, wire it into the slot rotation, define dominance rules, test it.
+Every novel reduction shape requires bespoke code.

+The compositional encoder algebra changes this by separating *where to search* from *how to search*.
+The CDG identifies structural positions (bind-inner nodes, fibre boundaries, dependency edges).
+The lift materializes candidate fibres without checking the property.
+The downstream encoder searches the fibre using a generic primitive — exhaustive enumeration, pairwise covering, binary search per coordinate.
+These are reusable components, not generator-specific tactics.

+A new generator shape — deeper nesting, conditional binds, non-monotonic fibres — does not require a new encoder type.
+The composition discovers the structure at runtime through the CDG, materializes candidate fibres through the lift, and searches them with whatever downstream is appropriate for the fibre's size and parameter count.
+The planning framework parametrizes this selection (domain ratio picks the downstream, leverage orders the edges, budget allocation funds them), but the underlying machinery is the same generic composition.

+This reframes the encoder design space.
+Instead of monolithic tactics, the primitives fall into two families:

+- **Horizontal encoders** (manipulations): reduce toward range minimum, set to semantic simplest, redistribute between siblings, promote a branch.
+These move between fibres — they change an upstream value, and the lift reindexes the downstream to match.
+Reusable across any upstream position, regardless of what lies downstream.
+- **Vertical encoders** (search methods): binary search, exhaustive enumeration, pairwise covering, random sampling.
+These move within a single fibre — they explore the downstream space at a fixed upstream value.
+Reusable across any fibre, regardless of which generator produced it.

+The composition wires horizontal encoders to upstream coordinates and vertical encoders to structural positions.
+A new reduction capability is a new horizontal encoder or a new vertical encoder — not a monolithic tactic that re-implements scheduling, convergence tracking, and dominance logic from scratch.

+The two families are orthogonal.
+Every reduction step decomposes into a horizontal move (manipulation + lift) followed by a vertical move (search).
+The existing encoders fuse these two moves into a single monolithic step, which is why each one is specific to a particular generator shape.
+Unfusing them is what makes the algebra composable.
+The formal structure behind this decomposition is a Grothendieck opfibration (see "Fibrational Structure of the Encoder Algebra" below).
+The terminology is deliberate: "horizontal" and "vertical" refer to the opcartesian and vertical components of that factorisation, and are chosen to avoid collision with the scheduler's existing "base descent" (Phase 1, structural) and "fibre descent" (Phase 2, value) phases.

 ## The Signals

 The CDG, ChoiceTree, and ChoiceSequence provide signals about the reduction landscape.
 The set is empirical — not derived from a completeness argument.